Healthcare Payments

 • Emergency department visit, problem with significant threat to life or function (CPT Code 99285)

 We calculate estimates for ED visits based on claims from the same member on the same day that have any of the five ED CPT Codes listed above.
-The “lead code” is the CPT Code associated with the facility component of the claim, while the professional component can be any of the five ED CPT Codes.
-For example, if the facility component of an ED episode is CPT Code 99283, the claim will be associated with that CPT Code, regardless of if the professional component is CPT Code 99821, 99282, 99283, 99284 or 99285.
+The “lead code” is the CPT Code associated with the healthcare setting component of the claim, while the professional component can be any of the five ED CPT Codes.
+For example, if the healthcare setting component of an ED episode is CPT Code 99283, the claim will be associated with that CPT Code, regardless if the professional component is CPT Code 99821, 99282, 99283, 99284 or 99285.

 In this example, the payments are the same at the two labs for the first four patients’ blood tests.
 However, Patient E’s blood test costs $200 more at Lab 2 than at Lab 1.
 The median or middle value stayed the same at the two labs.
 But the mean payment for blood testing is $40 more at Lab 2 (bumped up by the more expensive testing for one patient, Patient E).
 The median payment, $100, is a better example of what blood testing costs.